 Also, be sure to check out Edna Machirori's Feminist Media Justice interview here!

 In her talk, Sandra Matthews presents on her six-year Timelines project - a series of photographic portraits of girls and women made over time - and about the work of women photographers in Asia, as featured in the Trans Asia Photography Review (tapreview.org).

 Twittering Women or Tweeting Candidates?
-The 2012 US Presidential Election Public Colloquium with Research Associate Valentina Cardo (10/24/13)
+The 2012 US Presidential Election Public Talk by Research Associate Valentina Cardo (10/24/13)